Responding to Agricultural Surveys

 If you have received a survey form related to agriculture from the Australian Bureau of Statistics (ABS), this page will help you understand the purpose of these surveys and will provide answers to some Frequently Asked Questions.

 Need to contact us about completing your agriculture survey?
-You can use our online Business Survey Contact Form to outline the details of your situation and your contact details, and we will be in touch.
+You can use our online Business Surveys Contact Form to outline the details of your situation and we will be in touch.

 Thank you for your participation.
 We acknowledge and value your time and effort participating in our survey.
 It is only with the support of people like you that we can continue to produce the statistics that inform important decisions affecting Australia's agriculture industry.